mlamoure/Indigo-Google-Vision/README.md

 Events:
 * Face Detection - Looks for faces in the image.
 You can configure the level of certainty that Google returns back to the plugin.
 Also supported is a flag to look for "no faces detected".
 Google's API's also support things like the likelihood that the face is showing joy, anger, sorrow, etc. I have not implemented those.

 * Label (Object) Detection - Looks for objects in photos.
-Easiest way to understand Google's dictionary is to use debugging and send your own image a few times to the service.
-You'll see the labels that Google uses for things like a car, automobile, etc.
+Easiest way to understand Google's dictionary is test with your own images and see what results typically come back.
+Typical use cases is to detect the presence of a person, automobile, pet.

 * OCR - I haven't tested this thoroughly, but the plugin can trigger an event if Google is able to OCR text in a image and you are looking for a particular substring.